A note on Sarnak's density hypothesis for $\textrm{Sp}_4$: Automorphic preliminaries

 Note that each $\varpi\in V_{\Gamma}(\pi)$ is an eigenfunction of all invariant differential operators (and even of all but finitely many Hecke-operators).
-The spectral parameter of $\varpi$ only depends on $\pi_{\infty}$, so that we can write
+The spectral parameter of $\varpi$ only depends on $\pi_{\infty}$.
+Thus, we can write

 Indeed since $\pi_{\infty}$ is spherical it can be realized as Langlands quotient of an induced representation

 Note that by assumption on the central character $\chi$ we have $\chi_1\chi_2\sigma^2 = \chi_{\infty}\in \{ \mathbf{1},{\rm sgn}\}$.
 We write $\chi_i={\rm sgn}^{\rho_i}\vert \cdot \vert^{\alpha_i}$ and $\sigma = {\rm sgn}^{\rho'}\vert \cdot\vert^{\beta}$.
 Note that we have $\alpha_1+\alpha_2+2\beta = 0$.
 We associate the spectral parameter